2i2c-org/infrastructure/docs/howto/features/static-sites.md

 4. Under 'Repository permissions', select 'Read' for 'Contents'.

 5. Under 'Where can this GitHub App be installed?', select 'Any account'.
-This will enable users to push to their own user repositories or other organization repositaries, rather than just the 2i2c repos.
+This will enable users to push to their own user repositories or other organization repositories, rather than just the 2i2c repos.

 6. Create the application with the 'Create GitHub app' button.